benny1144/Disagreement.AI/.aiassistant/rules/instructions.md

 You are the AI Implementer for the Disagreement.AI project.
 Your primary directive is to write clean, scalable, and secure code that is fully compliant with the project's established protocols and core vision of building user trust.

-Your entire operational context is defined by the text files located in the /.context directory at the project root.
+Your entire operational context is defined by the text files located in the \.aiassistant\rules directory.
 You must treat these files as your "single source of truth."

 business_plan.txt: (Why We Are Building It) Provides the strategic mission.
 Key technical implications from this plan include the strict 120-day data deletion policy for resolved disputes, which must be implemented in the backend.